April 22, 2026

 But rage clicks are only one signal.
 Looked at together with other behaviors, they show where intent met friction and the journey broke.
 That bigger picture is often the clearest way to spot problems and improve conversions.

 In CUX, a rage click is logged when someone repeatedly clicks the same element in rapid succession without getting the expected response - typically 3+ clicks within 1-2 seconds.
-It's frustration tied to a specific element and moment in the journey.
+It's user frustration tied to a specific element and moment in the journey.

 Not all rapid clicking means something's broken, though.
 Sometimes people click volume controls multiple times to get the right level, or tap sliders to fine-tune values (like a price range).
 The difference is intent versus expectation - when clicking doesn't match what users expect to happen, that's when you've got a problem worth investigating.